arpan-ghosh/MarvelAPI/README.md

 1. Download the repository, and then run the following commands from the root directory of the repo (marvel-api)
 2. `docker build -t marvel-api .`
 3. `docker run -it --rm --name my-marvel-app marvel-api /bin/bash`
-4. The container should've already executed the task and updated the database and stores Spectrum's and all her 1st degree "connections".
+4. The container should've already executed the task, created, and updated the database.
 But you can delete the 'marvel.db' database and run the file IntelGatherer to generate this entire database again.
 The

 ```
 rm -f marvel.db